andersmurphy/andersmurphy-blog/resources/posts/2024-10-07-clojure-synchronous-server-sent-events-with-virtual-threads-and-channels.md

 ## Heartbeat

 There's no way for us to know that the client has closed the connection without trying to write to the output-stream.
-To prune disconnected clients, so that we don't have an ever expanding atom of connected zombie clients, we need to occasionally write to the output stream.
+To prune disconnected clients, so that we don't have an ever expanding atom of zombie clients, we need to occasionally write to the output stream.
 To do this we send  a `\n\n` message every X seconds.
 This heartbeat runs in a virtual thread and stops when the channel is closed.

 *Note: this code is very similar to what you would normally write in a `go` block but instead we are using the blocking `core.async` constructs and running them in a virtual thread.*